-A depressive state that persists for most of the day and for at least two weeks is known as major depression or clinical depression, and it can severely affect an individual’s ability to function properly.
-If these symptoms last longer than two years, it is known as persistent depressive disorder or dysthymia.
-Symptoms may be harsher on some days than others.
+A depressive state that persists for most of the day and lasts at least two weeks is known as major depressive disorder, or clinical depression.
+Major depressive disorder can affect an individual’s ability to function in their daily routine.
+If symptoms last longer than two years, an individual may be diagnosed with persistent depressive disorder, or dysthymia.

-Additionally, there are forms of depression that are still common but circumstantial.
-For instance, post-partum depression can occur following a woman's pregnancy, and seasonal affective disorder can happen during dark and cold seasons.
+Additionally, some forms of depression may be circumstantial.
+For instance, post-partum depression can occur following a pregnancy (or the arrival of a new child for a partner or adoptive parents), and seasonal affective disorder can happen during a specific season, usually dark and cold seasons.

-Depression also affects people differently - not everyone will have the same set of symptoms, and this greatly contributes to its diversity.
-The condition, while there are core indicators of it, can take different forms and present itself in a variety of ways.
+Depression also affects people differently.
+Not everyone has the same set of symptoms.
+While there are core indicators of depression, the condition can take different forms and present itself in various ways.

 Depression In Different Age Groups

 Age can also have an impact on depression rates, with differences often beginning during adolescence, typically around 12 years of age.
 Adolescents go through specific hormonal changes, and they may be at risk of experiencing symptoms of depression.

 According to a report published in 2020, researchers estimated that 4.1 million individuals aged 12 to 17 in the US had experienced an episode of major depression in the previous year, accounting for 17% of the adolescent population.
 This included 9.2% of adolescent males; while it represented 25.2% of adolescent females.

 Depression is also a significant concern for college students, with research suggesting that approximately one out of every three college students lives with depression or an anxiety disorder.
 Statistics on college students also show that depression and anxiety are among the top barriers to academic performance, which can lead to further stress and mental health challenges.